Hero988/buy-sell-predictions/README.md

 # Buy-Sell Predictions

-This repository contains code and scripts designed for predicting buy-sell signals in the Forex market.
+This repository contains code and scripts designed for predicting buy-sell signals in the Forex market using a machine learning algorithim.
 The implementation leverages machine learning models, specifically HuggingFace transformers, for image classification of candlestick chart data.

+## Results

+You can find a folder called 'results' with the backtest for EURUSD for the past year from 2024-01-02 to 2024-11-29

 ## Features